-2. Pay Attention to Small Details that Make a Big Difference
+2. Small Changes Make a Big Difference

 Whether it’s because you can’t afford to make major renovations or don’t have the time, you don’t really have to in a saturated market.
 But the smaller fixes?
 Diest recommends that sellers put the time and effort in.
 “It’s definitely worth the seller’s time and money to make the smaller [updates] if they can.”